OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-29.md

 ## Jeremiah 29:30

-Then the word of the Lord came to Jeremiah, saying,
+Then the message from the Lord came to Jeremiah, saying,

 ## Jeremiah 29:31